envdes/clmu-app/docs/examples/explore_up.md

 Here we explored the 24 girds that contain most developed cities in the world (ref: https://en.wikipedia.org/wiki/Globalization_and_World_Cities_Research_Network ).

 We selected three categories of urban parameters, including morphological, radiative and thermal index.
+The CLMU can simulate 3 urban class.
+Only the high density urban is considered in this experiment as HD has an obvious urban effect and is ubiquitous in each grid.

 **Results preview**